-In GS SCORE the PSIR Optional Classes for UPSC Mains is under the guidance of R. P. Singh.
-He has done M. Phil form School of International Studies (JNU), M.A. from school of International Studies (JNU) and LLB (Delhi University).
-He believes in interactive learning so he regularly interacts with the students to clear all the doubts of students.
-Overall, the faculty maintains a balanced interaction-based teaching, careful monitoring of progress of students along with personal and detailed guidance.
+In GS SCORE the PSIR Optional Classes for UPSC Mains are under the guidance of R. P. Singh & Viraj C. Rane.
+R.P.
+Singh has done M. Phil from the School of International Studies (JNU), M.A. from the School of International Studies (JNU), and LLB (Delhi University).
+Viraj Rane is a law graduate and postgraduate in Central Eurasian Studies from the University of Mumbai.
+He has formally practiced in the Bombay High Court and has been guiding UPSC Aspirants for the last 10 years in the subjects of Indian Polity and International Relations.
+He has the distinction of clearing the prestigious UGC-NET Examination in two subjects.
+They believe in interactive learning so they regularly interact with the students to clear all the doubts of students.
+Overall, the faculties maintain a balanced interaction-based teaching, careful monitoring of the progress of students along with personal and detailed guidance.